Mastering the In-Tray Exercise: Essential Guide for Assessment Success

 - Should I delegate this or take ownership of it myself?

-- What colleagues, or 3rd parties can help me resolve this?
+- What colleagues or third parties can help me resolve this?

-- What colleagues, or 3rd parties need to be made aware of this?
+- What colleagues or third parties need to be made aware of this?

-- Do I need to flag this for follow up?
+- Do I need to flag this for a follow-up?

 - Remember to write down all of your observations.
-Use sticky notes to annotate them as you go along.
-This is a big help when you have up to 30 documents to review and also demonstrates your thought process to the assessors.
+Use sticky notes or post-it notes to annotate them as you go along.
+This is a big help when you have up to 30 documents to review.
+It also demonstrates your thought process to the assessors.

 PRO TIP: This is when you MUST have the job description for the role at the forefront of your mind.
 Keep asking yourself “what does this company want from someone performing this role?” as answering that question will ensure you deal appropriately with every item.

-BONUS PRO TIP!: Remember what’s being measured here – prioritisation skills, analytical skills, communication skills, written skills, delegation skills and business acumen.
-Keep these in mind as your address each item.
+ADDITIONAL PRO TIP: Remember what’s being measured here: analytical skills, communication skills, problem-solving skills, time-management skills, writing skills, delegation skills, and business acumen.
+Keep these in mind as you address each item.

 Follow the workflow through and repeat the above process for boxes 2,3 and 4.